Rudxain/dotfiles/README.md

 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
+You can clone the repository however-&-wherever you want.
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```sh
 git clone https://github.com/Rudxain/dotfiles.git && cd dotfiles && . bootstrap.sh